casm3/problems_vs_algorithms/explanation_3.md

 Another help function named splitter was applied to the sorted array to find the max first and second number that can be made from the array.

-Once again the space complexity is O(n), we are dealing with an array of integers.
-Also integers variables were used, but with almost no impact over the overall space complexity, O(n) grows quickly than O(3).
+Once again the space complexity is O(1), we are dealing with a few integer variables.